rkerndt/ArduinoMD5/README.md

 and use of in-line functions with performance equivalent to the c style code used in the Solar Designer implementation as well as the bsd md5.

-Two other implementations are included and were used for testing and time trials.
+Two reference implementations are included and were used for testing and time trials.

   bsd-md5 uses the md5 functions from the linux bsd compatibility library.

-  mddriver is an implementation of mddriver.c found in rfc1321 and uses the md5 code provided by openwell (openwell.{c,h}).
+  mddriver is an implementation of mddriver.c found in rfc1321 and uses the md5 code function provided by openwell (openwell-md5.{c,h}).

+### Compiling
+The speed of the MD5 library depends on inlining the core functons:
+_F, _G, _H, _I, step, and decode.
+I recommend using the compiling
+optimization "-O -inline-functions" to compile MD5.cpp.
+Do not use the size restriction optimization "-Os" as this will not inline the step function.
+Tested with gcc version 9.2.0.

 ### Usage